 Avoid These Common Pro Bono Consulting Traps

 Accepting clients pro bono, or for free, is a good strategy for both new and established consultants to grow a business.
-The general rule of thumb is that you give away some portion of your services in exchange for a return benefit.
+The general rule of thumb is that you give away some portion of your services in exchange for a benefit in return.

 The idea behind it is that pro bono work gives you an opportunity to work with new businesses you typically wouldn't work with.
 You may be able to do more exciting, edgy work than your normal assignments.
 Pro bono work can give you a great deal of exposure to new audiences and can help create new business to increase your client base.